R-FORCE: Robust Learning for Random Recurrent Neural Networks: Methods

-Given these results for Rank1-RRNN our aim is to explore whether alternative approaches can provide more stable and consistent performance for a wider range of values the scaling parameter $g$.
-We propose a novel method, \textbf{Robust FORCE (R-FORCE)}, which initializes $M$ to a distribution that makes a full use of FORCE training, i.e., designed to keep $\lambda_{J(t)}$ in the stability range.
+Given these results, we explore alternative initialization methods to enhance stability and robustness over a broader range of scaling parameter $g$.
+Consequently, we introduce \textbf{Robust FORCE (R-FORCE)}, which initializes the connectivity matrix $M$ to ensure desirable Jacobian spectral characteristics, thus extending the effective application range of FORCE learning.

-\section{R-FORCE Initialization}
+\subsection{R-FORCE Initialization}

-According to our findings, we seek for approaches to initialize network connectivity such that the network will be in an optimal state for FORCE learning.
-Rank1-RRNN Jacobian $J(t)$ (Eq.~\ref{eq:Jacobian}) is controlled by four different quantities, namely $\vec w(t)$, $\vec x(t)$, $\vec w_f$ and $M$.
-The first three quantities are vectors and expected to have low-rank (rank 1) impact on the connectivity.
-Thereby, they are not expected to significantly impact the distribution of $J(t)$~\cite{bunch1978rank}.
-We also empirically verify this conjecture and confirm that during training and testing, $J$ has similar spectrum as $M$.
-We therefore focus on the initialization of $M$ and seek for specific distributions of the initialization which lead to positioning $\lambda_{J(t)}$ in the stability region, such that $\lambda_{J(t)}$ are hovering around the stability circle for all times.
+As shown in Eq.~\ref{eq:Jacobian}, the Jacobian $J(t)$ is determined by four different components: \bm{$w(t)$}, \bm{$x(t)$}, \bm{$w_F$}, and $M$.
+Among these, the first three are vectors and exert a minor (rank-1) influence on $J(t)$, while the matrix $M$ has a more significant (rank-N) impact~\cite{bunch1978rank}.
+Empirical evidence confirms that during training and testing, $J(t)$ shares a similar spectrum as $M$.
+Therefore, our focus lies on the initialization of $M$, aiming to position $\lambda_{J(t)}$ in the stability region where they hover around at all times.

-One possibility for initialization of $M$ is to constrain it to be an antisymmetric matrix as implemented for RNN in related work~\cite{chang2019antisymmetricrnn}.
-Such constraint guarantees that for Rank1-RRNN all eigenvalues of $M$ will be positioned on the imaginary axis.
-While this condition is enough for a stable ODE, discretization of Forward Euler can introduce instability.
-Antisymmetric RNN can be also combined with a diffusion term as proposed in ~\cite{chang2019antisymmetricrnn}, however, as we find, such a condition is insufficient to keep $\lambda_{J(t)}$ in the stability range for all $t$.
-This initialization typically results with instabilities that develop with evolution of the sequence.
-We thereby conclude that additional constraints on the distribution of the elements of $M$ are needed.

-We call the new initialization of $M$: $M_R$, and we generate $M_R$ by generating its eigendecomposition.
-Specifically, we generate the matrix $V_R$, in which each column is an eigenvector, and a diagonal matrix $D_R$, in which diagonal entries correspond to eigenvalues